Elizabeth Ring and William Gwinn Mather Endowed Chair

 Vinay Parameswaran begins his tenure as Assistant Conductor of The Cleveland Orchestra as well as Music Director of the Cleveland Orchestra Youth Orchestra in the 2017-18 season.
 Mr. Parameswaran comes to Cleveland following three seasons as Associate Conductor of the Nashville Symphony from 2014-2017, where he led over 150 performances.

-In the summer of 2017, Mr. Parameswaran will be a Conducting Fellow at the Tanglewood Music Center.
+In the summer of 2017, Mr. Parameswaran was a Conducting Fellow at the Tanglewood Music Center.
 During the 2016-17 season, he made his guest conducting debuts with the Rochester Philharmonic and the Tucson Symphony.
 He also made an acclaimed subscription debut with the Nashville Symphony conducting works by Gabriella Smith, Grieg, and Prokofiev.
 Recent engagements have included his debuts with the National Symphony Orchestra, Milwaukee Symphony, Jacksonville Symphony, Eugene Symphony, and the Vermont Symphony Orchestra.

 Equally at home conducting opera, Mr. Parameswaran has led acclaimed productions of Mozart’s Die Zauberflöte and Donizetti’s L’Elisir d’Amore with Curtis Opera Theater.
 He also assisted on a production of Verdi’s Nabucco with Opera Philadelphia.